Skip to content

 VWAP API Endpoints

-Amberdata’s GDAX (Coinbase) historical trading data consists of all tick-by-tick trade data, timestamped, and with the trade direction normalized from the taker side.
+Amberdata’s Coinbase historical data consists of all tick-by-tick trade data, timestamped, and with the trade direction normalized from the taker side.
 For GDAX (Coinbase) all of our historical data goes back to 2014-12-01, with the exception of Reference Quotes data, which goes back to 2019-02-25.

 Tickers API Endpoints